-Rabbit Braised In Milk, With Black Trumpets And Carrots
+Milk-Braised Rabbit With Black Trumpets And Carrots

-- 8 medium to small rabbit legs, of 4 if they're large
+- 8 medium to small rabbit legs of 4 if they're large

-- 1 lb common green top carrots, or another flavorful variety, washed and peeled, with the top tender 1/2in portion of the leaves attached
+- 1 lb common green top carrots or another flavorful variety, washed and peeled, with the top tender ½in portion of the leaves attached

-- 1/2 gallon whole milk
+- 2 qts whole milk

 - 3 oz dried black trumpets

-- 1 qt strong, homemade meat stock, like rabbit or chicken, plus a little extra for cooking the carrots
+- 1 qt strong homemade meat stock, like rabbit or chicken, plus a little extra for cooking the carrots

-- Bouquet garni (wrap these in cheesecloth and tie closed) 5 sprigs of thyme, 10 black peppercorns, 1 bay leaf, and a clove of garlic
+- Bouquet garni wrap these in cheesecloth and tie closed 5 sprigs of thyme, 10 black peppercorns, 1 bay leaf, and a clove of garlic

-- 1/4 cup shallots, diced 1/4 in
+- ¼ cup shallots diced ¼ in

 - 2 tablespoons unsalted butter

-- Cooking oil, like grapeseed, or animal fat, like duck fat-a few tablespoons
+- Cooking oil like grapeseed, or animal fat, like duck fat-a few tablespoons

 - Kosher salt and pepper

-- 1/2 cup dry white wine
+- ½ cup dry white wine

-- All purpose flour, as needed for dredging the rabbit, a gluten-free flour would be fine too
+- All purpose flour as needed for dredging the rabbit, a gluten-free flour would be fine too

-- Fresh cut chives, to taste
+- Fresh cut chives to taste

 - Brown the rabbit legs, making sure not to overcrowd the pan, then add the shallots, black trumpets, 1 tablespoon of the butter and cook for 2 minutes.
 Add the wine to the pan and de-glaze, then add the milk, bouquet garni, and remaining stock to the pan, or until the rabbit legs are barely floating in liquid.

-Cover the pan and place into a 300 degree oven.
+- Cover the pan and place into a 300 degree oven.
 Cook the rabbit legs until they're just soft and fork-tender, about 1.5 hours depending on size.
-Remove the pan from the oven and, with a slotted spoon, remove the rabbit from the braise and cool.
+With a slotted spoon, remove the rabbit from the braise and cool.
 Transfer the liquid to a brazing pan and reduce, whisking occasionally, until the curds thicken and only about 2 cups remain.

 Plating the dish

-Reheat the rabbit legs in the pureed trumpet sauce, double check the seasoning of the sauce, and make sure it's at least thick enough to coat the back of a spoon, if not more.
+- Reheat the rabbit legs in the pureed trumpet sauce, double check the seasoning of the sauce, and make sure it's at least thick enough to coat the back of a spoon, if not more.
 The sauce can also be thickened by whisking in cold unsalted butter and heating.

-Put the carrots down on preheated dinner plates, top each pile of carrots with two rabbit legs, crossing the bones at 12 o'clock, nap with additional sauce, garnish with the chives and serve immediately.
+- Put the carrots down on preheated dinner plates, top each pile of carrots with two rabbit legs, crossing the bones at 12 o'clock, nap with additional sauce, garnish with the chives and serve immediately.